1979 NHL expansion: Merger talks

 Merger negotiations between the two leagues had been ongoing since shortly after it became clear within NHL circles the WHA would indeed play.
 In early 1973, NHL governors Bill Jennings of the New York Rangers and Ed Snider of the Philadelphia Flyers approached the WHA and offered to have all 12 of its franchises join the NHL if the WHA franchises would pay $4 million each in expansion fees.
-This overture went nowhere, particularly since in addition to the aforementioned franchise fees, Jennings and Snider demanded that the Raiders and Blazers franchises paid exorbitant compensation for "invading" New York and Philadelphia territories, based on the indemnity paid by the Islanders when they were granted an NHL franchise on the Long Island area of New York.
+This overture went nowhere, particularly since in addition to the aforementioned franchise fees, Jennings and Snider demanded that the Raiders and Blazers pay exorbitant compensation for "invading" New York and Philadelphia, based on the indemnity the Islanders paid the Rangers when they were granted an NHL franchise.

-Attempts at reconciliation were frequently blocked by Toronto's Harold Ballard, Chicago's Bill Wirtz, and Boston's Paul A. Mooney, owners of the three NHL teams most affected by the WHA's player raids.
+Attempts at reconciliation were frequently blocked by Toronto's Harold Ballard, Chicago's Bill Wirtz, and Boston's Paul A. Mooney, owners or governors of the three NHL teams most affected by the WHA's player raids.
 By 1976, however, both leagues were struggling under the financial pressures of competing against each other both on the ice and in the courtroom.
 Bobby Hull had become an outspoken proponent of a merger between the two leagues, though Gordie Howe (the NHL's all-time scoring leader-turned-WHA player) and WHA president Bill MacFarland disagreed upon the merger themselves, arguing that the WHA was sustainable under an indefinite basis.

 Long-time NHL President Clarence Campbell was also fiercely opposed to any union between the two leagues, saying, "They're our rivals.
 They were people that did their best to destroy us.
 Why would we salvage them now?
 To hell with them."
 Despite this animosity in mind within both leagues, some NHL teams agreed to play preseason exhibition games against WHA opponents prior to the 1974–75 season.
 Campbell ordered this interleague play be halted in 1975, but the following year, the NHL president (who by this time was facing both declining health and personal scandal himself) relented and interleague exhibition games resumed, although a few NHL clubs, including Montreal and Toronto, continued to boycott them entirely.